pacemaker82/Home-Climate-Card/README.md

 1. Goto HACS (if you dont have that installed, install HACS)
 2. Add a custom repository
 3. Add the URL to this repo: `https://github.com/pacemaker82/Home-Climate-Card` using the category `Dashboard` (used to be `Lovelace` pre HACS 2.0.0)
-4. Go back to HACS and search for "compact power card" in the HACS store
+4. Go back to HACS and search for "home climate card" in the HACS store
 5. Download and refresh
-6. Goto dashboard, edit dashboard, select 'add card' button, and add the new custom Compact Power Card.
+6. Goto dashboard, edit dashboard, select 'add card' button, and add the new custom Home Climate Card.
 Use the configuration below to setup.

 ## Basic usage